hypre-space/hypre/src/docs/usr-manual/ch-misc.rst

                                         the libraries defined in the environment
                                         variable LD_LIBRARY_PATH.
+   --with-print-errors            Print HYPRE errors --with-openmp                  Use OpenMP.
+This may affect which compiler is
+                                  chosen.
+   --enable-bigint                Use long long int for HYPRE_Int (default is NO).
+   --enable-mixedint              Use long long int for HYPRE_BigInt and int for
+                                  HYPRE_Int.
+                                  NOTE: This option disables Euclid, ParaSails,
+                                        pilut and CGC coarsening.
-   --with-print-errors            Print HYPRE errors --enable-global-partition      Store a global partition of the data
+   --enable-global-partition      Store a global partition of the data
                                   NOTE: this option may produce faster code on small numbers of processors (< 100), but